RjSup/go-ray/README.md

-# Learning GO by making a basic Animal Crossing clone with RayLib
+# Learning GO by making a basic game with RayLib